 Historically, the first Syria-related case addressed by TRIAL International regarded Rifaat Al-Assad, uncle of the Syrian president Bashar al-Assad.
 He is suspected of orchestrating massacres of civilians well before the emergence of the current conflict.

 As a former commander of the “Defense Brigades”, Rifaat al-Assad led the elite troops suspected of having played a leading role in the Hama massacre of 1982.
 TRIAL International denounced these acts in 2013 when he was in Switzerland.
-The authorities opened an investigation, but it is almost at a standstill.
+In July 2023, the Swiss Federal Criminal Court (TPF) ordered the issue of an international arrest warrant against the former Vice-President for his alleged role in the massive war crimes committed in the city of Hama in February 1982.

 TRIAL International works on other cases, some of which have already been denounced to the authorities.
 As such, it enjoys the valuable support of Syrian organizations with which it collaborates.